raufhm/blog_tugas/README.md

 * Clone the Repository
 * rake db:create
 * rake db:migrate
-* run rails server at localhost:3000/posts on your browser
+* run rails server and navigate your machine to localhost:3000/posts on your browser

 # Author
 Abdul rauf // abdulraufmustakim@gmail.com